Search

 All students will register for regular graded courses on a graded basis, and faculty will assign regular grades throughout the term, as well as a final grade for the course.
 However, a student may elect to change the grading basis to Credit/No Credit at any time up until the course withdrawal deadline of the session in which the student takes the course.
 Once this declaration is made, the grading basis cannot be changed back to a regular grade.

-In their first year (two terms, 4 sessions), students may use the CR/NC credits for any course, up to a maximum of 4 credits per session.
-For students in their 3rd term and beyond, CHINESE 201A- B and CHINESE 202A-B may also be taken on a CR/NC basis.
-Courses taken on a CR/NC basis from the 3rd term onward (except those courses offered only on this basis and the previously mentioned 200-level Chinese language courses) may not count toward general education requirements or any other degree requirements (major, including prerequisites), unless by special permission from the Dean of Undergraduate Studies or designee.
+In their first year (two terms, 4 sessions), students may use the CR/NC credits for any course except GCHINA 10110, up to a maximum of 4 credits per session.
+For students in their 3rd term and beyond, CHINESE 201A-B and CHINESE 202A-B may also be taken on a CR/NC basis.
+Courses taken on a CR/NC basis from the 3rd term onward (except those courses offered only on this basis and the previously mentioned 200-level Chinese language courses) may not count toward general education requirements or any other degree requirements (major, including prerequisites).
+A student who has taken a course on a CR/NC basis and later declares or changes their major may petition the Registrar and Dean of Academic Services or delegate to change the grading basis back to graded if the course is required for the new major.
+Such petitions should be submitted at the time of the major declaration and will only be considered if the original grade is still available from the original instructor.
 For students in any year, courses in which a CR is earned do count toward the requirement for 136 credits and term credit requirements.

 The change of grading basis to CR/NC can be done through filing a form with the registrar, but students need to get approval from their advisors.
-Students who receive a NC (by changing a grade of D+ or below) should be mindful of term credit requirements, e.g. that they may be subject to academic warning (see section on Progress Toward Graduation), or that they may have to take an extra course a later term or during the summer in order to ensure that they graduate on time.
-Once a student has notified the registrar to change the grading basis to CR/NC, it may not be changed back to a regular grade.
+Students who receive a NC (by changing a grade of D+ or below) should be mindful of their progress toward degree, e.g., that they may be subject to academic warning (see section on Progress toward Degree), or that they may have to take an extra course in a later term or during the summer in order to ensure that they graduate on time.
+Once a student has notified the Registrar to change the grading basis to CR/NC, it may not be changed back to a regular grade.
 Students are especially encouraged to make use of the CR/NC option in their first year to take courses they feel might lie outside of their areas of perceived interest, strength, or expertise.

 The W and WA Designations